Want your email campaigns to shine and get your audience clicking? Then let’s talk about email design.

 - What will you do when images get blocked in your recipient’s mailbox?

-Here’s example from a brand called United by Blue which uses custom-made photos in their emails:
+Here’s an example from a brand called United by Blue which uses custom-made photos in their emails:

-GetResponse Email Creator comes with 5000+ free stock images from Shutterstock you can easily customize and use inside of your email campaigns.
+Pro tip: GetResponse Email Creator comes with over 2 million free high-quality stock images from Shutterstock you can easily customize and use inside of your email campaigns.

 Different image formats (.jpg, .png, .rgb)